ub-cavas/AutowareAuto/docs/installation/lgsvl.md

 - If using Docker engine version 19.03 or later, [install Native GPU Support](https://github.com/NVIDIA/nvidia-docker/wiki/Installation-(Native-GPU-Support)).
 - If using Docker engine with a version less than 19.03, either upgrade Docker or [install nvidia-docker2](https://github.com/NVIDIA/nvidia-docker/wiki/Installation-(version-2.0))
 - Cyclone DDS is the DDS vendor; see @ref choosing-a-dds-vendor
+- LGSVL bridge between SVL and ROS2, [lgsvl_bridge](https://github.com/lgsvl/ros2-lgsvl-bridge)

+# Setting up a ROS2 bridge

+SVL default ROS2 bridge requires an extra application `lgsvl_bridge` running in the background.

+You can:
+- use instructions from [github page](https://github.com/lgsvl/ros2-lgsvl-bridge) and build it on your own, or
+- install via apt: `sudo apt install ros-foxy-lgsvl-bridge`.

+Then you can run it via: `lgsvl_bridge [--port 9090] [--log D]`

 # Using the simulator

 Using the simulator involves the following steps:

 -# Launch it
+-# Configure cluster (one time step)
 -# Choose or create a simulation
 -# Bridge the simulator with Autoware.Auto
 -# Start the simulation